-Silver nitrate is a surface active chemical that facilitates the agglutination and inactivation of gonococci.
-Ironically, it was later discovered that silver nitrate was toxic to the conjunctiva, particularly at higher concentrations, potentially causing sterile neonatal conjunctivitis.
+Silver nitrate is a surface-active chemical that facilitates the agglutination and inactivation of gonococci.
+Ironically, silver nitrate was later toxic to the conjunctiva, particularly at higher concentrations, potentially causing sterile neonatal Conjunctivitis.

-Chlamydia trachomatis is an obligate intracellular parasite and has been identified as the most common infectious cause of neonatal conjunctivitis.
+Chlamydia trachomatis is an obligate intracellular parasite identified as the most common infectious cause of neonatal Conjunctivitis.

 Conjunctivitis of Neisseria

-Neisseria gonorrhoeae is a gram-negative diplococcus and is potentially the most dangerous and virulent infectious cause of neonatal conjunctivitis.
-As with chlamydia, the cervical and urethral maternal mucosa provide a reservoir for N gonorrhoeae, which is acquired during birth.
+Neisseria gonorrhoeae is a gram-negative diplococcus and is potentially the most dangerous and virulent infectious cause of neonatal Conjunctivitis.
+As with chlamydia, the cervical and maternal urethral mucosa provide a reservoir for N gonorrhea, acquired during birth.

 Gonococci can penetrate intact epithelial cells and divide rapidly within them.
-Gram or Giemsa diagnostic stains obtained from scrapes of the genitourinary or ocular mucosa reveal characteristic intracellular Gram-negative diplococci.
+Gram or Giemsa diagnostic stains obtained from the genitourinary or ocular mucosa scrapes reveal characteristic intracellular Gram-negative diplococci.

-Gonococcal conjunctivitis should be completely excluded in all cases of neonatal conjunctivitis to prevent potentially blinding cornea and conjunctival complications.
+Gonococcal Conjunctivitis should be wholly excluded in all cases of neonatal Conjunctivitis to prevent potentially blinding cornea and conjunctival complications.

-Neonatal conjunctivitis usually responds to appropriate treatment, and the prognosis is generally good.
+Neonatal Conjunctivitis usually responds to appropriate treatment, and the prognosis is generally reasonable.